-Training your Tonkinese should be fairly easy.
-This breed is incredibly intelligent and loves to learn but can be a bit stubborn.
+Krieger says clicker training your Tonkinese should be fairly easy.
+This breed is incredibly intelligent and loves to learn but can be a bit independent-minded.
 Treats and praise can help motivate your Tonk to learn.

 Tonks should be fed a diet of high-quality cat food recommended by your vet.
 This breed can become overweight, so it's important to make sure you don't overfeed them.

 The Tonkinese is a typically healthy breed with an expected lifespan of 15–20 years.
 Some common health concerns for Tonkinese include gum disease, bowel issues, and respiratory infections.